NextronSystems/asgard-manual/usage/known-issues.rst

 AMC#008: Workaround
 ~~~~~~~~~~~~~~~~~~~

-To fix that problem you have to connect via ssh to your ASGARD Management Center and run the follwoing commands.
+To fix that problem you have to connect via ssh to your ASGARD Management Center and run the following commands.

 .. code-block:: console